It was hard to decide on a name for this beautiful African wood because it is known by so many different and seemingly unrelated labels.

 Shedua is dense hard wood from West and Central Africa with beautiful tan-brown background with fine black striping, although pieces vary from tan through dark to black.
 Shedua will darken over time from a golden brown to a darker brown under the black striping.

-It is another of our "tonal" woods ans it is used in making fine musical instruments.
+It is another of our "tonal" woods and it is used in making fine musical instruments.

 Some woods appear to have that quality of being able to look into the wood.
-The depth of the curl and grain, the color variation in light.
-The wood we have right now is particularly distinct and "alive" with color and light.
+The depth of the grain and color variation in most noticable in the light.
+The wood we have right now is particularly distinct and "alive" with color.